raul23/equifax-data-breach/docs/readme/technical_questions.rst

 How did the hackers allegedly hide their tracks?
 ================================================
-According to the DOJ `indictment`_, the four alleged PLA hackers and their co-conspirators supposedly hide their tracks when infiltrating Equifax's network by:
+According to the DOJ `indictment`_, the four alleged PLA hackers and their co-conspirators supposedly hid their tracks when infiltrating Equifax's network by:

   1. using approximately thirty-four servers located in nearly twenty countries;